What Is the IRS Foreign Exchange Rate for Americans Living Abroad?

 Filing your expat taxes usually means converting your foreign income into US dollars.
-To do that, you have to understand IRS foreign exchange rates.
+To do that, you must understand IRS (Internal Revenue Service) foreign exchange rates.
 Here’s what you need to know.

 Why Do IRS Foreign Exchange Rates Matter for Expat Taxes?

-On all of these forms, you have to report your income and assets in US dollars (USD).
+You have to report your income and assets in US dollars (USD) on all of these forms.
 That means converting the foreign currency you’re using to USD.